A new network of NGOs piloting alternatives in Europe

 “It’s achievable and doable to support people in the community instead of detention” said Tony McMahon, Detention Action’s Community Support Officer.
 Since 2014, he has been working with young migrant ex-offenders at risk of indefinite detention in the UK.
 “I see my job as helping clients to make the best decisions they can make, helping them to live in the community”, he explained.
 The project has achieved at least 90% compliance rate and is estimated to save between 83% and 95% of the costs of detention.

-The network brings together NGOs in the UK, Cyprus, Bulgaria, Poland and Belgium – each running or exploring pilot alternatives – with the IDC and PICUM, which will lead on advocacy at the EU-level.
-Through the network, members will support each other’s work and collectively build a knowledge and evidence base on how effective case management-based alternatives work in practice.
+The Network brings together NGOs in the UK, Cyprus, Bulgaria and Poland – each running or exploring pilot alternatives – with the IDC and PICUM, which will lead on advocacy at the EU-level.
+Through the Network, members will support each other’s work and collectively build a knowledge and evidence base on how effective case management-based alternatives work in practice.
 The aim is to help and encourage NGOs, governments and the EU to start developing alternatives that can build systems which don’t assume a need to detain.

 Members of the European ATD Network